- General safety

 Refer to the Guide for hazardous waste labelling.
 Request labels from EHS or pick up at Science Stores.

 SFU provides reusable 5L translucent Baritainers® for laboratory organic solvent waste.
 Pick up containers at Science Stores or request drop off when placing a hazardous waste request.

 Segregate and label your organic solvent waste accordingly as either halogenated or non-halogenated.

 Do not use SFU solvent containers for oxidizing waste or mercury-containing waste.
 The containers can then no longer be reused and will be sent for disposal.

 Animal and fish carcasses

 Place animal and fish carcasses in heavy duty (high mil) plastic bags to a maximum weight of 10 kg.
 Label waste bags and place them into a red hard-sided container located within a designated tissue freezer.
-For freezers in Animal Care and Biological Sciences, Animal Care staff will arrange pickup.
+For freezers in Animal Care and Biological Sciences, staff will arrange pickup.
 For other department freezers, you must request hazardous waste pickup.

 SFU does not recycle glass chemical containers or other laboratory glass waste.

 Ensure all chemical containers are triple rinsed before placing them in the glass waste box or regular waste stream (for non glass items).
 Collect rinsates for disposal in an appropriate waste stream.